srinathsai/AOC_2024/README.md

 ## How to use :-
 1) Clone this repository and in any java supported tool like IntelijIdea, you can run the puzzles. </br>
-2) Every Day is a folder. and in Every day the specific input will be of the form text file and saved in
+2) Every Day is a folder. and in Every day the specific input will be of the form text file and saved in .idea folder.
+3) All you need is to change according to your path in the code and can enjoy puzzles.